CamDavidsonPilon/lifetimes/README.md

 #### More model fitting

 With transactional data, we can partition the dataset into a calibration period dataset and a holdout dataset.
-This is important as we want to test how our model perform on data not yet seen (think cross-validation in standard machine learning literature).
+This is important as we want to test how our model performs on data not yet seen (think cross-validation in standard machine learning literature).
 Lifetimes has a function to partition our dataset like this:

     from lifetimes.utils import calibration_and_holdout_data